 Care Giving Workforce

-Caitlin Connolly transitioned into the role of NELP director of social insurance in December 2017, after previously serving as home care campaign coordinator.
+Caitlin Connolly transitioned into the role of NELP deputy chief of programs in January 2020.
+Previously, Caitlin led NELP’s dynamic and dedicated team of experts as the director of social insurance.
+Caitlin began her work at NELP serving as home care campaign coordinator.

-With the help of Caitlin’s passion and expertise, NELP and its allies are supporting implementation of wage-and-hour protections granted in 2015 to nearly two million home care workers, who were long excluded from the protections of the FLSA.
-Moving forward, Caitlin is focused on pushing states and employers to take the necessary steps to implement the rules, while working with NELP’s partners to make sure that home care workers know their rights and see improved wages and conditions that reflect the value of their work.
+With the help of Caitlin’s passion and knowledge, NELP and its allies have supported implementation of wage-and-hour protections granted in 2015 to nearly two million home care workers, who were long excluded from the protections of the FLSA.
+With partners, Caitlin focused on pushing states and employers to take the necessary steps to implement the rules, while working with NELP’s partners to make sure that home care workers know their rights and see improved wages and conditions that reflect the value of their work.